phpDocumentor/phpDocumentor/docs/DESIGN.rst

 Tools
 -----

-Our user documentation is written using the `RestructuredText`_ markup style
+Our user documentation is written using the `RestructuredText`_ markup style.

-For our API Documentation we eat our own dogfood and generate it using phpDocumentor 3.
+For our Documentation we eat our own dogfood and generate it using phpDocumentor 3.

 Style Guide
 -----------